-As a Family Solicitor with over 20 years experience I have unfortunately encountered many cases where one parent is hostile to contact taking place between the children and the other absent parent.
-When this happens for no reason then in my view parental alienation exists.
+As Family Solicitors with over 20 years experience, we have unfortunately encountered many cases where one parent is hostile to contact taking place between the children and the other absent parent.
+When this happens for no reason then parental alienation potentially exists.

 If you find yourself in this situation you may well be advised to make a Court application to resolve your termination of contact.
 There is likely to be an independent report ordered by the Court from a body called CAFCASS (Children and Family Court Advisory and Support Service) who may well interview the child direct in an attempt to establish their real feelings and wishes.